-Data analysis was carried by using an Excel file containing the complete data set of individuals examined in this study.
-Histological results were transferred into nominal categories reflecting the stage of germ cell differentiation and peculiarities of gonadal anatomy, e.g. presence of gonadal secretion or mesenchymal cells.
+Data analysis was carried out by using an Excel file containing the complete data set of individuals examined in this study.
+Histological results were transferred into nominal categories reflecting the stage of germ cell differentiation and peculiarities of gonadal anatomy, e.g., presence of gonadal secretion or mesenchymal cells.
 Parasitization was recorded on the parasites species level as far as the description was available.
 For "unknown" parasites, the taxonomic order was recorded.
-Detailed information on parasitization is given in Figure 31/ESM.
-Pivot data analysis was carried out to correlate data on sampling sites, age, gender, gonadal somatic index (GSI) and vg blood content growth.
+Detailed information on parasitization is given in Fig. 31/ESM.
+Pivot data analysis was carried out to correlate data on sampling sites, age, gender, GSI, and vg blood content growth.
 A deviation from the normal development was defined as difference of more than one differentiation step (nominal category) from the predominant category observed at reference sites.

-Statistics In order to detect differences in the sex ratio of uncontaminated and contaminated sites for roach and perch populations, we carried out a three-step procedure: (i) For each individual spot check, we tested for deviations from an equal sex ratio and examined whether spot checks performed at the same site in different seasons showed homogeneous sex ratios; if so, we pooled the respective samples, otherwise samples from uncontaminated sites were omitted from further analyses. (ii) We tested whether the sex ratios of pooled uncontaminated sites comprised homogenous sex ratios.
-Sites that fulfilled these conditions were pooled to a reference population for uncontaminated sites. (iii) We finally compared the sex ratio of this reference population to each of the contaminated sites to check whether sex ratios observed at contaminated areas differed from the ratio in the reference population.
-For deviations from an equal sex ratio we applied the exact test, expecting equal proportions of sexes and assuming a binomial distribution (Sokal and Rohlf 2000).
+Statistics In order to detect differences in the sex ratio of uncontaminated and contaminated sites for roach and perch populations, we carried out a three-step procedure: (1) For each individual spot check, we tested for deviations from an equal sex ratio and examined whether spot checks performed at the same site in different seasons showed homogeneous sex ratios; if so, we pooled the respective samples; otherwise, samples from uncontaminated sites were omitted from further analyses.
+(2) We tested whether the sex ratios of pooled uncontaminated sites comprised homogenous sex ratios.
+Sites that fulfilled these conditions were pooled to a reference population for uncontaminated sites.
+(3) We finally compared the sex ratio of this reference population to each of the contaminated sites to check whether sex ratios observed at contaminated areas differed from the ratio in the reference population.
+For deviations from an equal sex ratio, we applied the exact test, expecting equal proportions of sexes and assuming a binomial distribution (Sokal and Rohlf 2000).
 For homogeneity of data, we used the 2I-test (Sokal and Rohlf 2000).
-The three-step analysis was only applied to 0+ individuals, because low sample sizes of older individuals did not allow for an age-class-dependent analogous analysis and the inclusion of older individuals in this analysis could cause a random bias in sex ratios of populations.
+The threestep analysis was only applied to 0+individuals because low sample sizes of older individuals did not allow for an ageclass-dependent analogous analysis, and the inclusion of older individuals in this analysis could cause a random bias in sex ratios of populations.
 To check for differences in gonadal differentiation of juvenile male perch, we performed pairwise H-Tests following a Kruskal-Wallis ANOVA (Sokal and Rohlf 2000).
 In these tests, we compared pooled data of uncontaminated sites and contaminated sites (Lampertheim, Schierstein, Schwarzbach) for each of the spot samples.
 For limiting the overall type 1 error rate, we applied the Bonferoni method (Sokal and Rohlf 2000).

 Further, we applied the confidence interval model.
 The confidence interval indicates the range of possible values of sex ratio within the population in relation to the spot check at the 95% level.
-Intervals were calculated as females, respectively, in the sample (Sachs 1992).
-A spot check size of 40 individuals represented a compromise, considering the estimated 'fish population size' in the areas under investigation (Prof. Lellek personal communication) and the desired statistical significance level.
+Intervals were calculated as

+$p \pm \frac{\sqrt{np(1-p)}}{n} 1.96$, where n is the total number of individuals sampled at the site and p is the frequency of males or females, respectively, in the sample (Sachs 1992).
+A spot check size of 40 individuals represented a compromise, considering the estimated "fish population size" in the areas under investigation (Prof. Lellek, personal communication) and the desired statistical significance level.
 Since the relationship between confidence interval and spot check size is not linear, the examination of additional individuals per sampling did not contribute effectively to the significance of the entire study.
-The confidence interval model was applied to the 0+ cohorts as well as to the complete spot check comprising all age classes.
+The confidence interval model was applied to the 0+cohorts, as well as to the complete spot check comprising all age classes.